alogsDiu/AkinatorForMushokuTenseiCharacters/README.md

 Description: Basically it does everything what real Akinator does but only for characters in Mushoku Tensei
+Interface: Console

 CSV files: Each CSV works as a checkpoint to not loose the accumilated progress 1- all_characters_in_mushoku_tensei.csv is the parsed data